-Salesforce is a modern developer experience that will change the way you manage develop Salesforce apps across the entire lifecycle.
+Salesforce is a modern developer experience that will change the way you manage and develop Salesforce apps across the entire lifecycle.

-Whether you’re an individual developer or working as part of a large team, Salesforce DX provides you a set of commands (CLI) and new environment (Scratch org) to setup a high-performance agile development.
+Whether you’re an individual developer or working as part of a large team, Salesforce DX provides you a set of commands (CLI) and a new environment (Scratch org) to setup a high-performance agile development.